Kshitijamhatr3/prilux/README.md

 ➞ Tooling inventory: Reports presence of nmap, nc/curl/wget, interpreters (python/perl/php/ruby), containers (docker/kubectl), and compilers (gcc/g++), including package checks.
 ➞ Colorized output: Uses termcolor to present findings clearly; ASCII banner for visual identification.

-When to use
+**When to use**

-    After initial foothold to rapidly assess privilege escalation vectors on Linux targets in CTFs, labs, and controlled assessments.
+➞ After initial foothold to rapidly assess privilege escalation vectors on Linux targets in CTFs, labs, and controlled assessments.

-To map kernel/sudo versions to known public exploits and validate feasibility based on local tooling availability.
+➞ To map kernel/sudo versions to known public exploits and validate feasibility based on local tooling availability.

-To spot quick wins like writable PATH directories, exposed env secrets, or credentialed fstab mounts.
+➞ To spot quick wins like writable PATH directories, exposed env secrets, or credentialed fstab mounts.

-Prerequisites
+**Prerequisites**

-    Python 3 with termcolor and packaging installed; requests is imported but not used functionally in the current script.
+➞ Python 3 with termcolor and packaging installed; requests is imported but not used functionally in the current script.

-Optional but recommended: searchsploit installed and updated (Exploit-DB CLI).
+➞ Optional but recommended: searchsploit installed and updated (Exploit-DB CLI).

-Appropriate permissions to read /proc/version, /etc/os-release, /etc/fstab, and run basic system commands.
+➞ Appropriate permissions to read /proc/version, /etc/os-release, /etc/fstab, and run basic system commands.

-Installation
+**Installation**

-    Save the script file to the target system (e.g., enum.py).
+➞ Save the script file to the target system (e.g., enum.py).

-Install Python deps: pip3 install termcolor packaging requests.
+➞ Install Python deps: pip3 install termcolor packaging requests.

-Install SearchSploit if using exploit lookups: follow the Exploit-DB instructions (package or Git install), and update the local DB.
+➞ Install SearchSploit if using exploit lookups: follow the Exploit-DB instructions (package or Git install), and update the local DB.

-Usage
+**Usage**

-    Grant execute permission if desired: chmod +x enum.py; run with Python 3: python3 enum.py.
+➞ Grant execute permission if desired: chmod +x enum.py; run with Python 3: python3 enum.py.

-No arguments are required; the script prints colorized sections as it enumerates.
+➞ No arguments are required; the script prints colorized sections as it enumerates.

-Network access is not required for core checks; SearchSploit uses the local exploit index.
+➞ Network access is not required for core checks; SearchSploit uses the local exploit index.

 Prilux is a tool for carrying out extensive enmeration for Linux privilege escalation.